-Having a better understanding of these questions at the planning stage will be helpful in giving you a top level view and a good feel for what you want to achieve.
+Having a better understanding of these questions at the budget planning stage will be helpful in giving you a top-level view and a good feel for what you want to achieve.
 It will allow you to develop a starting budget range that is right for you and your business.

-Marketing is an investment in the growth of your business.
+Digital Marketing is an investment, not a cost, in the growth of your business.

-Consider what spend was necessary to acquire a new customer in the past?
+Consider what it cost to acquire a new customer in the past.
 See what has worked well in the past?
 What hasn’t?
 How well are you converting website visitors to customers?
 Does this need to be addressed?
 Is it time to consider a website upgrade or a process improvement to address an issue you know is having a negative effect on your sales?
 If so, this should be factored into your marketing activities or at the very least scheduled for a future time.

 Access to this information is very valuable and can help set a path for the future, giving confidence that the budget is thought through and considered; not just a random number plucked from the sky!

-Ask yourself how much will it realistically cost to gain a new customer?
+Ask yourself how much will it really cost to gain a new customer.
 This can give you an idea of how many customers you can expect based on your planned spend.
 Most businesses won’t be able to answer this question accurately without having experience with online advertising already.

 Another option is to use the average cost per click (CPC) on Google search ads as a guide for the cost of advertising.
 You can do this by using Google’s Keyword Planner to research the average CPC for your most targeted search keywords that are most likely to convert.

 For example, if you own a butcher shop, your most targeted keywords might include “order meat online” or “butchers near me.”